ckan/ckanext-pdfview/README.rst

 ckanext-pdfview
 ===============

-This extension provides a view plugin for PDF files using `PDF.js <https://mozilla.github.io/pdf.js/>`_.
+This extension provides a view plugin for PDF files using an `html object tag <https://www.w3schools.com/tags/tag_object.asp>`_.

-Beyond viewing PDFs, this version takes advantage of the latest PDF.js features that were not available in the bundled pre 2.3 viewer, namely:

-* Localization.
-Uses CKAN's language settings when possible.
-* Tools Menu.
-Go to first/last page.
-Rotate clockwise/counter-clockwise.
-Hand tool.
-Document Properties.
-* Fullscreen support.
-* PDF attachment support.
-* Performance.
-Renders PDFs much faster in browsers with `WebGL <http://caniuse.com/#feat=webgl>`_ and `Web Worker <http://caniuse.com/#feat=webworkers>`_ support.
-* Implements `hundreds of PDF.js bug fixes <https://github.com/mozilla/pdf.js/compare/b996e1b...72cfa36b06f15ce12c6c210c68465a1e4d48c36e>`_

 ------------
 Requirements
 ------------

-This extension only works with CKAN >= 2.3.
-On previous CKAN versions the PDF viewer is included in the main CKAN repository.
+This extension works with CKAN >= 2.7 and runs both on Python 2.7 and 3.8.

-Python 2.7 is required.

 ------------